When you lust after these two welders for yourself or to give as a gift for a loved one getting into welding.

 Aluminum welding wire is soft and is easily crushed and tangled.

 You could try, sure, but don’t be surprised if you give up in frustration.

 Both are MIG welders, which means they can use solid wire and shielding gas for welding.

-Being able to use solid wire and gas means fewer spatters as you weld and could give you prettier welds.
+Being able to use solid wire and gas means fewer spatters as you weld and could give you neater welds.

-On the Hobart 130 although it has a built in gas valve this welder is not supplied with a gas hose or a regulator.
-This is seen as an option and those will need to be purchased separately.
+On the Hobart 130 although this welder has a built in gas valve, the welder is not supplied with a gas hose or a regulator.
+This is seen as an option and will need to be purchased separately.